binance/binance-connector-java/clients/spot/docs/UserDataStreamApi.md

 WebSocket Start user data stream

 Start a new user data stream.
+Note the stream will close in 60 minutes unless &#x60;userDataStream.ping&#x60; requests are sent regularly.
+This request does not require &#x60;signature&#x60;.
 Weight: 2

 ### Example
 ```java